Programmable and Energy Efficient Extreme-Scale Processors

 Overview:

-Today, integrating 4--8 state-of-the-art cores or 10s of smaller
+Today, integrating 12-16 state-of-the-art cores or 10s of smaller

 cores on a single chip is commonplace.
 Since Moore's Law scaling is

-architectural support for such extreme-scale processors.
-Recent areas
+investigating techniques for supporting such extreme-scale processors.

-scale, cache management techniques, locality optimizations, implicit
+techniques, locality optimizations, and implicit synchronization

 People: